petrstepanov/petrstepanov.github.io/static/petr-stepanov-ms.md

 📅 Aug 2014 - May 2020

-* Assembled positron lifetime and Doppler from ORTEC and Canberra (Mirion) fast electronic units.
-Utilized High-Purity Germanium Detectors (HPGe) and scintillation-based detector systems for single-photon detection.
+* Assembled positron lifetime and Doppler spectrometers from ORTEC and Canberra (Mirion) fast electronic units.
+Utilized High-Purity Germanium Detectors (HPGe) and scintillation-based detector systems for single-photon counting.
 * Developed three open-source programs (C++, CERN ROOT) for novel interpretation of the positron lifetime and Doppler experimental spectra.
-    * Outlined and resolved kinetic equations of reactions of positron and positronium atoms (Ps) for 3 types of materials: solids, liquids and nano-powders (Wolfram Mathemetica).
+    * Derived and solved kinetic equations describing formation and chemical of reactions of e+ and Ps atoms in solids, liquids and nano-powders (Wolfram Mathemetica).
-    * Incorporated physical parameters (grain size, defect concentrations, rate constants) into complex fitting models with convolution for interpretation of the experimental spectra (RooFit).
+    * Incorporated physical parameters (grain size, defect concentrations, rate constants) into custom models (PDFs with convolution) for fitting of the experimental spectra (RooFit).
-* Above research allowed for estimation of defect concentrations and sizes in solids, classification of defect types (vacancies, dislocations) and characterization of the chemical environment of the defect spots.
+* Above research allowed for estimation of defect concentrations and sizes in solids, classification of defect types (vacancies, dislocations) and characterization of the chemical decoration of defects.
 * Wrote a GUI application [LuminApp](https://github.com/petrstepanov/luminapp) (Java, Swing) to parse and merge time-stamped data from optical spectrometer and thermometer.
 This increased data processing time by two orders of magnitude.
 * Developed static website (Hexo, Gulp, Bootstrap) and visual identity for the [SelimLab](http://physics.bgsu.edu/selimlab/) research group.
 Website has a 99% Google performance rank and features 700 ms time to interactive metrics.